ThePhilippeH/explainingCancerAI/README.md

 - **Grad-CAM implementation**: We applied the Grad-CAM technique to the Swin Transformer model using the **PyTorch** library.
 By extracting the gradients from the final convolutional layer of the Swin Transformer model, we were able to generate class activation maps that highlight the regions of the input image that were most important for the model's predictions.
 ---

+### Dataset

+The **HAM10000 dataset**, was compiled to facilitate the development and evaluation of machine learning models for automated skin cancer diagnosis.
+Comprising 10,015 dermatoscopic images, it encompasses seven distinct diagnostic categories: melanocytic nevi, melanoma, benign keratosis-like lesions, basal cell carcinoma, actinic keratoses, vascular lesions, and dermatofibroma.
+The dataset's diversity is a key strength, stemming from its collection over 20 years from two geographically separate sources—the Medical University of Vienna and a Queensland skin cancer practice—thereby reflecting real-world clinical variability and enhancing the robustness of trained algorithms.
+Consequently, HAM10000 has become a benchmark for assessing the performance of both machine learning systems and human experts in skin lesion classification, significantly advancing research in automated skin cancer detection.

+This dataset was downloaded from [Google](https://www.google.com)

 ## Results and Insights

 The results have been subdivided into a series of partitions of interest for in depth comparison and analysis.
 We chose for a set of clearly visible lesion, one with a lesion that is barely visible, as well as results where one method performs better than the other.
 This is to show whether some methods are better at explaining certain types of images than others.

 ### Clear Cancer Results
+The first results we choose to present partain a classic example of skin cancer where the lesion is clearly visible even to the untrained eye.

 | **Image**                  | **Original** | **CNN (YOLOv8)**                               | **ViT**         | **Swin Transformer**                                     |